finnensley/LVL1-Dashboard/README.md

 ## Feedback Form - create server and store and/or fix appscript, add automatic clearing of all fields when submit is clicked

+## add media to change background label, input, and button
+## add localStorage to background image change